 6. What type of toothbrush and toothpaste should my child use?

 Children should use toothbrushes that have been designed with little mouths in mind.
 Brushes with soft, rounded bristles are important for gentle cleaning.
-Electric toothbrushes are also effective and often assist children in brushing effectively on their own.
+Electric toothbrushes can be beneficial as they can assist children in brushing on their own.
 This generally comes down to patient preference, although the excitement of an electric toothbrush for a child can often motivate them to brush more frequently and elicit added enthusiasm at brushing time.
 Be sure to swap over to a new brush every three months.

 It is recommended that parents assist their children with teeth brushing twice per day.
 Because young children do not have the dexterity to always brush effectively, they should be helped with their brushing until the age of nine.